zhangwenhui2012/xfel4456/README.md

 ## analysis goals:
+- [x] VDS: virtual h5 files that put all module data into a single cxi file.
+    - use ```offline/slurm/vds_array_test.sh``` for testing
-- Generate powder pattern
+- [ ] Generate powder pattern
-- Calculate number, location and intensity of streaks
+- [ ] Calculate number, location and intensity of streaks
-- Generate streakogram from above
+- [ ] Generate streakogram from above
-- Write cxi file from scan runs, for the purpose of speckle-tracking
+- [ ] Write cxi file from scan runs, for the purpose of speckle-tracking